MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide.md

     ![Naming the guide](media/name-guide.PNG "Naming the guide")

     > [!NOTE]
-    > When you create a guide by using the PC app, a JavaScript Object Notation (JSON) data file is automatically created in Common Data Service.
+    > When you create a guide by using the PC app, a JavaScript Object Notation (JSON) data file is automatically created in Microsoft Dataverse.
 This file is for internal use only.
 We don't recommend that you build functionality on top of this file, because it might change over time.

 After you create your guide, the **Outline** page appears.
 To learn more about how to work on the **Outline** page, see [Structure your guide in the Outline page](structure-guide.md).